-Having formed in Athens, Georgia a few years prior to this appearance R.E.M, were beginning to find fame by the time The Tube came calling.
-Michael Stipe met Peter Buck in Wuxtry Records, the Athens record store where Buck worked and the pair discovered their shared tastes in music.
+Having formed in Athens, Georgia, a few years prior to this appearance, R.E.M. were beginning to find more robust fame by the time The Tube came calling.
+Michael Stipe met Peter Buck in Wuxtry Records, the Athens record store where Buck worked, and the pair discovered their shared tastes in music.
 With artists such as Patti Smith, Television, and the Velvet Underground among the favourites, Stipe later said: “It turns out that I was buying all the records that [Buck] was saving for himself.”

 While the band would make their TV debut on The David Letterman show in October 1983, it would take another month before the band landed on the shores of Blighty.
 There could be only one destination for R.E.M when looking across the Atlantic for a home on the airwaves—The Tube.

-The show was iconic not only for the plethora of artists which featured, but also for the hosts.
-With legendary Squeeze member Jools Holland, the late Paula Yates, Leslie Ash, Muriel Gray, Gary James, Michel Cremona, Felix Howard, Tony Fletcher, Nick Laird-Clowes and Mike Everitt, all of which enjoyed roles during the show’s run.
+The show was iconic not only for the plethora of artists featured but also for the hosts.
+With legendary Squeeze member Jools Holland, the late Paula Yates, the show had its diamond duo.
+However, Leslie Ash, Muriel Gray, Gary James, Michel Cremona, Felix Howard, Tony Fletcher, Nick Laird-Clowes and Mike Everitt also enjoyed roles during the show’s run.

 It culminated in an extraordinary performance in the bubbling creativity of Britain.
 In 1983, the nation was still reeling from the dissolution of punk and was struggling to find their new sound.
 R.E.M’s arrival alongside indie acts like The Cure and The Smiths would herald a new age of alternative rock and roll.
 No longer flash and fashion orientated—R.E.M offered something new and heartfelt.